esridc/openfda/README.md

 We broadcasted the URL to a wide range of staff within the Esri organization and asked staff to test on a variety of devices.
 We identified a number of issues on the Android and iOS devices (issues #63 and #64) and were able to correct and redeploy for testing.

 As code was developed, continuous unit testing was conducted by the team.
+Configuration management and continuous monitoring was supported via AWS components to manage the overall backend configuration (AWS Launch Configurations
+AWS Auto Scaling Group and AWS Launch Configurations).
+In addition, we set up a Cloudwatch monitor for the main prototype URL.

 A final deployment meeting was held on Thursday July 2 to review the status of the prototype.
 One issue was identified in testing (issue #80) that needs to be addressed.
 The Team worked to address and deploy over the long weekend.
 A final test will be conducted on Monday July 6 and the team will confirm that prototype is ready for deployment to the GSA.
 No further work is expected to take place on the prototype - we chose to wait until July 7 to submit the prototype and supporting documentation - in case any additional amendments were issued and changed any of the submission requirements.

+All of the tools used to build this prototype come from Esri's stack of open source technology.
+Open Source License is the Apache license.
+Data services, such as base maps, locators and demographics are from Esri and are free for public use.
+Additional information can be found at http://esri.github.io/

 ## License